jperez3/taccoform-blog/hugo/content/posts/TFM_P2.md

 ```

 * SUCCESS!!!
 Run a `terraform plan` to verify once more that it's still created the resources that you expected

+9. As long as you didnt reprovision the droplets, you can safely delete the `module-testing` folder and/or the `new-droplet-module` branch.
 ### In Review

 You've created a versioned DigitalOcean droplet module that you re-use anywhere.
 This is a simple module example, other modules can create many resources to interact with eachother.
 As a stretch goal, try to add another DigitalOcean resource to the `droplet` module and "bump" the version to `do-droplet-v1.1.0`.